Skip to content

 Fees

 Fees are a one-time payment for the entire project.
-This is all the money you're gonna get.
+If agree to a one-time fee, that's all the money you're gonna get.

-Though this isn’t necessarily a bad thing, in some cases, as I previously mentioned with hospitality licensing, you will receive a flat fee for each print made from your artwork.
-So if they license 1 image for 100 hotel rooms, you would multiply your licensing rate by 100.
+Though this isn’t necessarily a bad thing!
+In some cases, such as a licensing project with a hotel, you receive a flat fee for each print they decide to make from your artwork.
+So if they want to use your art for a 100 guestroom and your fee is $100/copy they license, then you would multiply your licensing fee by 100.
 Ex: $100 rate per print x 100 = $10,000.
+As, you can see this structure can definitely work in your favor with the right licensing deal.

 Advance against royalties

-Advance against royalties is the top-tier choice if you’re working on a project that’s going to take a long time to generate royalties.
+Advance against royalties is the top-tier choice if you’re working on a project that’s going to take a long time to generate royalties, such as a new product that needs to be developed from scratch.

-It’s a combination of a fee and royalties.
+This structure is a combination of a one-time fee and royalties.

 An overview of contracts